Questions? Comments? Please contact Dr. Phillip McClean or Christina Johnson.

 ~~~~~~~~~~~~~

-HOME > PHOTOSYNTHESIS > FIRST LOOK
+HOME >PHOTOSYNTHESIS (LIGHT) > FIRST LOOK

-Photosynthesis: First Look
+Photosynthesis (Light): First Look

-To see the Windows Media movie for the following sequence of images, click here.
+To see the Flash movie for the following sequence of images, click here.

-Photosynthesis involves several protein complexes.
+The light reactions of photosynthesis involve several protein complexes.
 The complexes are embedded within the chloroplast's thylakoid membrane.

 The first complex uses the energy from photons of light to excite electrons.